k3ndr1c/kanagana/README.md

 ## Goal

-I created this application with the goal to learn the basics of React and to design an Single Page Application that has small scope but challenged my component design capabilities.
+I created this application with the goal to learn the basics of React and to design a Single Page Application that has small scope but challenges my component design capabilities.